 We worked in a collaborative format, assembling a team of advanced and expert ladies, many of whom work on skis, to take the competitors through the wringer.
 We evaluated these test models over multiple seasons at Mammoth Mountain and Kirkwood in California and headed up for a side trip to Big White Resort in Canada.
-Our lady testers spanned a spectrum of experience, from hard-charging patrollers to instructors, to devoted recreationalist ski bums.
+Our lady testers spanned a spectrum of experience, from hard-charging patrollers to detail-oriented instructors, to devoted recreational ski bums.
 Learn more about these women here.

 Product Selection and Preparation

 Note that we purchased all of these models.
 Just like in every OutdoorGearLab review, we purchased the equipment we reviewed here on the retail market, and the reviewers did not receive any gifts, payments, or freebies from manufacturers.
 This sets us apart from other comparative reviews.
 While there is an abundance of private, one-off, reviews on the internet from users that have purchased their own, we know of no other comparative, comprehensive category review where the reviewer purchased all of the contenders.
 Most similar reviews are produced by magazines and blogs that are reviewing advertisers' products.
-We take the integrity of this review seriously and have done our best to conduct it in a fair, unbiased manner.
+We take the integrity of this review very seriously and have done our best to conduct it in a fair, unbiased manner.

 We started by weighing each of these models on our own scale to provide you with an accurate weight spec.
-Then we skied.
-A lot.
+Then we skied — a lot.

 Ultimately, this review is a matter of opinion, but we have collected and compiled many educated opinions to present our observations in a clear and direct manner, in the hopes that our research will help you find the product best-suited to you.